From embargo to embrace, Saudi Arabia pushes Gulf detente

-AL-ULA, Saudi Arabia (Reuters) - Embracing Qatar’s ruler, Saudi Arabia’s Crown Prince pushed a deal to end a bitter row with Doha at a Gulf Arab summit on Tuesday to try to shore up an anti-Iran front, although a final declaration contained only a general pledge of solidarity.
+AL-ULA, Saudi Arabia (Reuters) - Embracing Qatar’s ruler, Saudi Arabia’s Crown Prince pushed a deal to end a row with Doha at a Gulf summit on Tuesday to try to strengthen an Arab alliance against Iran, although a final declaration contained only a general pledge of solidarity.

-The kingdom’s foreign minister said Riyadh and its Arab allies agreed to restore ties with Doha to end a boycott imposed in mid-2017 and strengthen a Gulf Arab alliance against Tehran.
+The kingdom’s foreign minister said Riyadh and its Arab allies agreed to restore ties with Doha to end a boycott imposed in mid-2017, in a deal backed by Washington but which a United Arab Emirates official suggested would take time.

 While the communique contained no detailed confirmation of a deal, the apparent breakthrough signalled hope for mending a rift between major U.S. allies two weeks before President-elect Joe Biden takes office and at a time of tensions with Iran.

-His Qatari counterpart, Sheikh Mohammed bin Abdulrahman Al-Thani, tweeted that leaders “closed the page on disagreement ... and seek to open a new page” of solidarity.
+His Qatari counterpart, Sheikh Mohammed bin Abdulrahman Al-Thani, tweeted that leaders “closed the page on disagreement”.

-But UAE Minister of State for Foreign Affairs Anwar Gargash voiced more cautious optimism in remarks to Al Arabiya TV, saying “we need to be realistic about the need to restore confidence and cohesion” and that trust building was required.
+But UAE Minister of State for Foreign Affairs Anwar Gargash voiced a more cautious view in remarks to Al Arabiya TV, saying “we need to be realistic about the need to restore confidence and cohesion”.
+He later told Sky News Arabia there was a timeline for ending the conflict, but gave no details.

 The emerging deal followed mediation efforts by the United States and Kuwait, and a U.S. official has said Qatar would suspend legal cases related to the boycott.

-Ahead of the gathering in the historic city of al-Ula, which was also attended by White House senior adviser Jared Kushner, Kuwait anounced Saudi Arabia would reopen its airspace and borders to Qatar.
+Ahead of the gathering in the historic city of al-Ula, also attended by White House senior adviser Jared Kushner, Kuwait said Saudi Arabia would reopen its airspace and borders to Qatar.
 The other three nations have yet to announce similar moves.

-Saudi Crown Prince Mohammed bin Salman and Qatar’s emir, Sheikh Tamim bin Hamad al-Thani, hugged at the tarmac before heading to the summit venue in a mirrored building reflecting the desert landscape.
+In a gesture of reconciliation, Saudi Crown Prince Mohammed bin Salman and Qatar’s emir, Sheikh Tamim bin Hamad al-Thani, hugged on the tarmac before heading to the summit venue in a mirrored building reflecting the desert landscape.

+Sheikh Tamim later tweeted that the summit, which included Egypt, was a “defining moment” for the Gulf bloc.

 Saudi de facto ruler Prince Mohammed, who chaired the short event instead of his father King Salman, said the al-Ula agreement “confirms Gulf, Arab and Islamic unity and stability”.

-He called for serious action by the global community to address a threat he said was posed by Iran’s nuclear and ballistic missile programmes and its “subversive and destructive plans”.
+He called for serious global action to address a threat he said was posed by Iran’s nuclear and ballistic missile programmes and its “subversive and destructive plans”.

 Saudi Arabia, the UAE, Bahrain and Egypt severed diplomatic, trade and travel ties with Qatar over allegations Doha supports terrorism and is cosying up to foe Iran.
 Qatar denies the charges and says the embargo aims to curtail its sovereignty.

-Iran’s Foreign Minister Mohammad Javad Zarif in a Twitter post congratuled Qatar for “the success of its brave resistance to pressure & extortion”.
+Iran’s Foreign Minister Mohammad Javad Zarif in a Twitter post congratulated Qatar for “the success of its brave resistance to pressure & extortion”.

 WORKING THE PHONES

-Diplomats and analysts said Riyadh was pushing reluctant allies to show Biden that the kingdom is open to dialogue.
+Diplomats and analysts said Riyadh was also pushing reluctant allies to show Biden that it is open to dialogue.
 Biden has said he will take a harder line with the kingdom over issues including its human rights record and the Yemen war.

 “This (deal) is seemingly influenced by a desire to pre-empt pressure from an incoming Biden administration, more than a genuine commitment to conflict resolution,” said Emadeddin Badi, nonresident senior fellow at Atlantic Council.